-Similarly, Fig.~\ref{fig:mlp-width-comparison}(b) shows experiments on \cifar{}, which has the same number of classes and comparable number of training examples as \mnist, but is more difficult to classify.
-We observe similar traits as the hidden dimensions increase, though not as pronounced as in \mnist.
-Informally put, the difficulty of the learning task seem to necessitate more diligence of the layers in forming accurate predictors.
+Similarly, Fig.~\ref{fig:mlp-width-comparison}(b) shows experiments on \cifar{}, which has the same number of classes and comparable number of training examples as \mnist yet it poses a more difficult learning task.
+Similar traits are observed as the hidden dimensions increase, though not as pronounced as in \mnist.
+Informally put, the difficulty of the learning task seems to necessitate more diligence of the layers in forming accurate predictors.

-In summary, the empirical results of this section provide some evidence that deep networks \emph{automatically} adjust their de-facto capacity.
-When a big network is trained on an easy task, only a few layers seem to be playing critical roles.
+The empirical results of this section provide some evidence that deep networks trained with SGD \emph{automatically} adjust their capacity.
+When a large network is trained on an easy task, only a few layers seem to be playing a critical role.

-\subsection{Large convolutional networks}
+\subsection{Large Convolutional Networks}